DixinLuo/dixinluo.github.io/_pages/about.md

 I am a machine learning scientist.
 I am currently working as an Assistant Professor at Beijing Institute of Technology, Beijing, China.
 My research aims to develop robust and generalizable machine learning models and algorithms that solve challenging real-world problems.
-I have been focusing on several research topics, including multi-modal learning, sequential data analysis, and graph analysis.
+I have been focusing on several research topics, including multi-modal learning, and controllable image and video editing.
 In terms of methodology, I'm interested in computational optimal transport, temporal point processes, and their applications in various domains.

-I received my PhD and BE in Electronic Engineering from Shanghai Jiao Tong University (SJTU), in 2016 and 2010, respectively, where I was jointly supervised by Prof. Wenjun Zhang (SJTU), Prof. Hongyuan Zha (Georgia Tech) and Prof. Xiaokang Yang (SJTU).
+I received my PhD and BE in Electronic Engineering from Shanghai Jiao Tong University (SJTU) in 2016 and 2010, respectively, where I was jointly supervised by Prof. Wenjun Zhang (SJTU), Prof. Hongyuan Zha (Georgia Tech), and Prof. Xiaokang Yang (SJTU).
 After that, I spent four incredible years at University of Toronto and Duke University as a postdoctoral fellow.

 **I am recruiting talented and well-motivated undergrad/graduate students to work with on interesting research projects!